Call Button

 Symptoms of Hormonal Headache / Menstrual Migraine

-• moderate to severe throbbing or pulsating like pain
+• Moderate to severe pulsating or throbbing pain

 They may also experience visual disturbances such as dark or bright coloured spots in their sight, and in some cases temporary vision loss.